chrisbodhi/newschematic/README.md

 ### Deployment

-- Typically: push changes to `master`, watch Codeship ship it
+- Typically: push changes to `master`, watch Codeship ship it; configuration steps on Codeship
 - Manually: `./deploy.sh` to generate and deploy the latest content